Linuxfabrik/monitoring-plugins/check-plugins/snmp/README.rst

 SNMPv2-MIB::sysDescr.0    Description
 SNMPv2-MIB::sysUpTime.0   Uptime        int(value) / 100   s            value > 4*365*24*3600   value > 5*365*24*3600   True
 ========================= ============= ================== ============ ======================= ======================= ================== ==================

+If more than 128 OIDs are used, the check automatically splits them into chunks of 128 OIDs per SNMPGET request.

 The columns in detail: